Oyshik-ICT/wsd_bank_project/README.md

-# This is a simple bank application project
+# This is a simple bank application project.All input given by the user is considered to be okay.